dahyeK0420/BigDataML_pyspark/README.md

 * **Pedestrian_Counting_System_-_Sensor_Locations.csv**: The dataset with information regarding each sensor, including the geographical coordinates, names and direction of the sensors.

 * **PySpark_BigData_ML_BinaryTargetWithDT_GBT.ipynb**: Jupyter notebook processing and training big data.
+  * Please reload the notebook for preview!
+  * If the notebook cannot be previewed, please download the notebook or view the HTML file for the codes.

 The notebook includes the following sections for building and training models:

   1. **Loading Data with Pre-defined Schema**
   2. **Exploratory Data Analaysis** - exploring individual features, including statiscal characteristics, correlations of each and every numerical feature, as well as the distribution of numerical variables